jtrim-ons/ckmeans/README.md

 ## Tests

 I haven't added unit tests yet.
-The `compare-to-*` directories provide Python and JS scripts with the same interface that should give the same results.  the `compare-to-simple-statistics` has a script to create a random dataset.
+The `compare-to-*` directories provide Python and JS scripts with the same interface that should give the same results.
+The `compare-to-simple-statistics` directory has a script to create a random dataset.

 ## Doubts